charlesportwoodii/www.erianna.com/content/amd-ryzen2-pci-passthrough-vfio-libvirt-ubuntu1804-windows10.md

 In the event your graphics card acts up, you'll need a way to access your VM.
 There are a couple of options I recommend:

 1. NoMachine
-NoMachine has good cross-platform compatability, and is a good option in addition to any other remote desktop tools you plan to install.
+NoMachine has good cross-platform compatibility, and is a good option in addition to any other remote desktop tools you plan to install.

 2. Remote Desktop
 The default remote desktop is a good tool, but depending upon the state of your graphics card, may not show anything more than a black screen.